j8r/sherd/README.md

 **Example:** `sherd e build extra="--static"` will build statically a `bin/sherd` executable.

-To change the binary name to build, add a name after a semicolon (like `:test`)
+To change the binary name to build, add a name after a colon (like `:test`)

 **Example:** `sherd e build:test` will build `bin/test`.